bandicoot-imaging-sciences/bivot/README.md

 ## Install

 * Clone the bivot repository.
+* Inside the `src/bivot-js` folder:
   * Create a folder called `textures` inside the `bivot` folder, and put your texture folders inside that (see "Adding a new dataset" below).
   * Copy `bivot-config-sample.json` to `bivot-config.json` and modify to suit your needs.
   * Copy `bivot-renders-sample.json` to `bivot-renders.json` and modify to suit your needs.
   * Serve `index.html` using HTTPS to ensure tilt control works on mobile devices (see below).

 ## Use with local web server
+Inside the `src/bivot-js` folder:

 * Set up a local web server:
   * Install local web server, e.g. webfs if using Windows Subsystem for Linux / Ubuntu Linux:
     * `$ sudo apt install webfs`